aashrayr/student2/_posts/2024-05-30-interview.md

 You can view the live demo during the interview to get a comprehensive understanding of the functionalities and user experience.

+## N@TM
+I was involved with helping with the quick sort algorithm, and the GetSorted functions.
+I was also involved with formatting the frontend, which we used previous templates to make the tiles.

 ## Additional Interests

 Beyond full-stack development and machine learning, I am also deeply interested in Biomedical Engineering.
 I am actively learning more about the intersection of ML and biomedical applications.
 Additionally, I have some experience with R programming, which I am expanding as part of my learning journey.
 This unique combination of skills and interests positions me well to tackle interdisciplinary challenges and innovate in various fields.